 Fact: Most disability claims (60% +) are denied at the initial level.

-If you do not anticipate returning to work in the near future, you need to request an appeal in writing within a specific time frame and complete a Request for Reconsideration Form.
+If you do not anticipate returning to work in the near future, you need to request an appeal in writing within a specific time frame and file a Request for Reconsideration.
 In Kentucky, over 90% of claims are denied on reconsideration.
-The next step in the appeal process, a formal hearing with evidence and testimony before an Administrative Law Judge, could take over six months.
+The next step in the appeal process, a formal hearing with evidence and testimony before an Administrative Law Judge, could take a year or longer.
 Unfortunately, there is no guarantee you will receive benefits.
 Benefits are often denied to people who have legitimate claims - after their initial application is filed, after reconsideration, after a hearing, and even on higher appeal.

 The Appeals Council considers appeals from hearing decisions, and acts as the final level of administrative review for the Social Security Administration.

-The Office of Hearings and Appeals (OHA) administers the hearings and appeals program for the Social Security Administration (SSA).
-Administrative Law Judges (ALJs) conduct hearings and issue decisions.
+The Office of Hearings Operations (OHO) administers the hearings and appeals program for the Social Security Administration (SSA).
+Administrative Law Judges (ALJ's) conduct hearings and issue decisions.

 Fact: For most claimants, the necessary paperwork is complicated and confusing.